 Southern blight starts with the fungus Sclerotium rolfsii, which resides within dormant asexual reproductive structures known as sclerotium (seed-like bodies).
 These sclerotium are germinated under favorable weather conditions (think “warm and wet”).
 Sclerotium rolfsii then begins a feeding frenzy on decaying plant material.
 This fuels the production of a fungal mat composed of a mass of branching white threads (hyphae), referred to collectively as the mycelium.

 This mycelial mat comes into contact with an okra plant and injects the chemical lectin into the stem, which helps the fungi attach and bind to its host.
 As it feeds on the okra, a mass of white hyphae is then produced around the base of the okra plant and on top of the soil over a period of 4-9 days.
 On the heels of this is the creation of white seed-like sclerotia, which turn a yellowish-brown color, resembling mustard seeds.
 The fungus then dies and the sclerotia lie in wait to be germinated the following growing season.

 An okra with southern blight can be identified by the aforementioned white mycelial mat but also by other tell-tale signs including yellowing and wilting foliage as well as browning stems and branches.

 The following tips on controlling blight on okra plants might prove useful:

 Practice good garden sanitation.
 Keep your garden free of weeds and plant debris and decay.

 Remove and destroy infected okra plant matter immediately (do not compost).
-If the sclerotia seed-bodies have set, you will need to clean them all up as well as remove the top few inches of soil in the affected area.
+If the sclerotia seed-bodies have set, you will need to clean them all up as well as remove the top few inches (5 to 10 cm.) of soil in the affected area.